Making a Holiday Container to Decorate Your Entryway

-With Thanksgiving less than a week away, now is the perfect time to get your entryway freshened up for the holidays.
+With Thanksgiving only a week away, now is the time to get your entryway freshened up for the holidays.
 Say goodbye to those faded mums, sad pumpkins and yellowing ornamental cabbages.
 Bring on the evergreen boughs, red berries and twinkling lights!

 Several years ago, Rochelle Greayer over at Pith and Vigor wrote a blog post called Whipping Up Some Holiday Containers.
 She showed how she had converted the planter box near her front door into one of those gorgeous winter containers that you see outside fancy restaurants and department stores.
 Rochelle made it look so easy…

-It actually is both fast and easy to put together an arrangement like this.
+Truth be told, it actually is both fast and easy to put together an arrangement like this.
 The one I made last weekend (shown below) only took about 20 minutes from start to finish.
 Collecting the ingredients is part of the fun.
 It’s a chance to rummage around your yard (and neighborhood) to see what you can come up with.

 Here’s another tip: If you live in growing zones 6 or 7, fill the container with daffodil or tulip bulbs before adding your greens.
 This doesn’t work in colder zones unless you have a way to protect the soil from freezing.
 But in most parts of the country it works great.
 To learn more about planting bulbs in containers, see How to Grow Spring Bulbs in Containers.

 Then start adding the color.

-This sort of understated, natural look suits me, but if you prefer something more festive, you can always add other types of greens and berries, incorporate gold or silver, or bring in a big red bow.
+This sort of understated, natural look suits me, but if you prefer something more showy, you can always add other types of greens and berries, faux fruit, gold or silver balls, or bring in a big red bow.
 The last step is to add the lights.